DX-MODS/colorpicker/README.md

 ## Versioning

-This project is developed by [Liyas Thomas](https://github.com/liyasthomas) using the [Semantic Versioning specification](https://semver.org).
-For the versions available, see the [releases on this repository](https://github.com/liyasthomas/colorbook/releases).
+This project is developed by [ZIYAN](https://github.com/ZIYAN-SER) using the [Semantic Versioning specification](https://semver.org).
+For the versions available, see the [releases on this repository](https://github.com/ZIYAN-SER/colorpicker/releases).

 ---